newca12/dictionary-builder/README.md

 2. Uncompress the fresh downloaded dump somewhere (Take care you need up to 6 Gigas of free disk space)

 3. Build the executable : cargo build --release
-(You need to rebuild the project each time you modify the application.conf file)

 4. Edit Setings.toml to indicate the language you choose, where the dump is located and last but not least where the dictionary should be generated.
 (Take care you need some free disk space to store your dictionary)